SIC Program

 An unusual start to your studies...

-... which you will experience as a new student at the Business School Pforzheim in the first two weeks of your studies: the SIC Program.
+... which you will experience as a newcomer to the Business School in the first two weeks of your studies at Pforzheim University: the SIC program.

-The SIC Program focuses on the promotion of social, methodological and intercultural skills, also known as key qualifications or future skills.
+The SIC program focuses on the promotion of social, methodological and intercultural skills, also known as key qualifications or future skills.
 Our aim is to optimally prepare students for the complex, multi-layered demands of their studies and the future world of work.
-For this reason, the teaching of interdisciplinary qualifications for the professional degrees at our university is of great importance.
+This is why the teaching of interdisciplinary qualifications for the professional degrees at our university is of great importance.

-We, the SIC team, the professors and tutors, wish you a good start at our university, lots of new insights, exciting learning experiences and - last but not least - lots of fun with these interactive and creative forms of learning.
+We, the SIC team, the professors and tutors, wish you a good start at our university, many new insights, exciting learning experiences and - last but not least - lots of fun with these interactive and creative forms of learning.

-You will mainly work in small groups with student tutors and get to know your fellow students.
-We want to familiarize you with forms of learning and working that will be useful and helpful to you in your further studies:
+You will mainly work in small groups with student tutors and get to know your fellow students at the same time.
+We want to familiarize you with ways of learning and working that will be useful and helpful to you in your further studies:

 • Business simulation game